 However, ATM withdrawals and transactions by mail, messenger, telephone check or in person are not subject to the six-transaction limit.
 Additionally, some money market accounts provide a debit card, and some also offer check-writing privileges, allowing for greater access to your money.

 Are money market accounts FDIC insured?

 So, are money market accounts safe?
 Just like a savings account, a money market account obtained at a bank will be insured by the FDIC, while one opened through a credit union will be insured through the NCUA.

 That means a money market account’s risk is relatively low, as your money is still covered if your bank or credit union goes under.
-The FDIC and NCUA both cover up to $250,000 per person, per insured institution, so it’s important to make sure your financial institution is a member.
+The FDIC and NCUA both cover at least $250,000 per person, per insured institution, so it’s important to make sure your financial institution is a member.